JCPTrevillian/JCPTrevillian/README.md

 ### Welcome to my GitHub!
 <br>
 Hello!
 I'm Jennifer, a Software Engineer in San Francisco.
 I am passionate about using technology to bridge the gap between users and innovative digital solutions.
-I'm excited to continue my growth by contributing to innovative projects and delivering solutions that make a meaningful impact.
 With a strong work ethic, a passion for learning, and a collaborative mindset - I'm ready to take on new challenges and excel in this dynamic field.<br>

 <br>